Georgia M. Dunston

-Georgia Mae Dunston (born August 4, 1944) is a professor of human immunogenetics at Howard University and founding director of the National Human Genome Center at Howard University.
+Georgia Mae Dunston (born August 4, 1944) is an American geneticist who is professor of human immunogenetics at Howard University and founding director of the National Human Genome Center at Howard University.

 Early life and education

-Georgia Mae Dunston was born in Norfolk, Virginia to a hard working African-American family.
+Georgia Mae Dunston was born in Norfolk, Virginia, to a hard working African-American family.
 Her parents did not attend college but instead worked various commercial jobs.
 Ulysses, her father, was employed as a cook at a commercial barbecue wholesaler and Rosa, her mother, worked as a cleaner, presser, and dishwasher.
 While growing up Dunston attended the local Baptist church and Sunday school.
+Dunston has credited her interest in genetics in part to having grown up in a segregated town and "curiosity about the differences in people."

-Close to graduating High school, Dunston was unsure about going to college since no one in her family had gone to college and she was expected to work.
+Close to graduating high school, Dunston was unsure about going to college since no one in her family had gone to college and she was expected to work.
 Despite this, she acquired a keen interest in Human biology and decided to continue her scientific education.
 Dunston ended up graduating in the top tier of her class and earned a full scholarship to Norfolk State University.

 Dunston received a B.S. in Biology from Norfolk State University and then, after being granted a Carver research Fellowship, gained a M.S. degree in Biology at Tuskegee University.
 Dunston used paper Chromatography and Electrophoresis to study biochemical differences in DNA in pigeons for her master's thesis.
 David Aminoff, now an Emeritus Professor at the University of Michigan, who taught Georgia biochemistry at Tuskegee was very impressed with her work ethic and performance, and aided her in gaining funding for a doctorate in human genetics.

 In 1972 Dunston earned a PhD in human genetics at the University of Michigan, Ann Arbor.
 Among other things, she found that the Xh and Pa 1 antigens are identical and that they could be isotypic markers.
 Additionally she found that anti-Xh was reactive in the sera of Old and New world monkeys but not of Prosimian or lesser mammals, concluding that the isotypic specificity among the higher mammals arose during the speciation process.